RAVI THAKRAL

 Dean's Award for Outstanding Teaching - UNR (2024)

-• In 2024, I received a college-wide teaching award for excellence in teaching (non-tenured category) at the College of Liberal Arts Awards Ceremony and Sesquicentennial Celebration.
+• In 2024, I received a college-wide teaching award for excellence in teaching at the College of Liberal Arts Awards Ceremony and Sesquicentennial Celebration.
 (Find out more about the University's 150th birthday here.)

 Students' Association Teaching Award - St Andrews (2019)